zenazor13/FlashCards/README.md

 # FlashCards

-A simple Java application to aid in studying a foreign language.
+A Java application designed to aid in studying a foreign language.